 Much of the implementation of these programs is still to be determined.
 Here’s what we do know:

-• Tax credits and rebates will be stackable.
+- Rebates will be stackable.
 Like many of the currently available rebates and incentives, these rebates will be able to be combined, or stacked, for more savings.
 We recommend talking to an electrification advisor to learn more about how you can make the most of your savings opportunities.

 How to Prepare

 Though there are still details that are up in the air about IRA implementation, we recommend getting a home energy audit now to help you prepare.
 An energy audit will help you determine the improvements and upgrades that will have the largest impact on your home’s energy efficiency.
+The Home Efficiency Rebate Program (HOMES) will require an energy assessment by an approved contractor in order to model energy savings, which will determine rebate amounts.
+We do not have a list of approved contractors at this time, so please weigh your decision carefully if costs or duplicate work are concerns for you.

 Twin Cities Metro

 In the Twin Cities, CenterPoint Energy and Xcel Energy offer low-cost and no-cost Home Energy Squad® visits to their customers.
 If you live in Hennepin, Ramsey, or Washington Counties, or Dakota County without CenterPoint Energy gas, you can schedule your visit with CEE here.
-If you live in Dakota County with CenterPoint Energy gas or another Minnesota county, you can schedule your visit with ICF here
+If you live in Dakota County with CenterPoint Energy gas or another Minnesota county, you can schedule your visit with ICF here.

 Rochester Area